-The AOTA listed as a key objective in their 2012 Centennial Vision “increasing the number of doctoral-level academic educators.”
-In addition to meeting the content areas designated by ACOTE the proposed curriculum of the OTD program has an emphasis on teaching and learning.
-There are three specific courses geared to this area.
-OTDs graduating from MDCHS will demonstrate effective use of pedagogical processes in the classroom.
+- Consistent with one of the American Occupational Therapy Association’s (AOTA) key objective of “increasing the number of doctoral-level academic educators” (2012 Centennial Vision) the proposed curriculum of the Murphy Deming College of Health Sciences OTD program will have an emphasis on teaching and learning.
+There are three specific courses in this area.
+OTDs graduating from Murphy Deming College of Health Sciences will demonstrate effective use of pedagogical processes in the classroom.
 This will provide graduates with the tools to support their return to academia after independent practice.
-By providing specialized course work and threading this objective throughout the curriculum, the Murphy Deming College of Health Sciences will help support the goal of the AOTA to increase the number of doctoral-level academic educators as well as fulfill the critical need for OT practitioners.
+By providing specialized course work in this area and threading this objective throughout the curriculum, Murphy Deming College of Health Sciences will help support the goal of the AOTA to increase the number of doctoral-level academic educators as well as fulfill the critical need for OT practitioners.

 The goals of the OTD Program, in keeping with the mission of Mary Baldwin College and the Murphy Deming College of Health Sciences, are to: